kariannemah/hold-me/README.md

 TODO:

-using threads now. how do i determine if this is thread safe?
+- I'm using threads now. how do i determine if this is thread safe? maybe i should use a mutex

+- span tags on ebook holds if holds > 0

+- write unit tests
+- traverse the DOM more effectively
+- wrap the methods in a class or two
+- rename variables to make them clearer

 ---------done----------
  add link to checkout the book - done